How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each blue tablet with "C 250" engraved on each side contains norgestimate 0.25 mg and ethinyl estradiol 0.035 mg.
-Nonmedicinal ingredients: FD&C Blue No. 2 Aluminum Lake, lactose, magnesium stearate, and starch.
+Each blue tablet contains 0.25 mg of norgestimate and 0.035 mg of ethinyl estradiol.
+Nonmedicinal ingredients: FD&C Blue No. 2 Aluminum Lake, carnauba wax, croscarmellose sodium, hypromellose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, purified water, and titanium dioxide.

-In the 28-day regimen, the green tablets, engraved on each side with "C-C" within a diamond shape, do not contain any active ingredients.
-Nonmedicinal ingredients: D&C Yellow No. 10 Aluminum Lake, FD&C Blue No. 2 Aluminum Lake, lactose, magnesium stearate, microcrystalline cellulose, and starch.
+In the 28-day regimen, the green tablets do not contain any active ingredients.
+Nonmedicinal ingredients: FD&C Blue No. 2 Aluminum Lake, ferric oxide, lactose, magnesium stearate, polyethylene glycol, pregelatinized corn starch, purified water, polyvinyl alcohol, talc, and titanium dioxide.

 How should I use this medication?